Arianna6400/ADIChain/README.md

 ### Bonus track: Scripts

-To facilitate recording tests, we have included some interesting scripts:
+In order to make registration tests easy, we have included some interesting scripts:

 1. `extract.sh` -> Allows you to extract the Ganache logs, through Docker-compose, to access both the *public key* and the *private key* associated with the contract being deployed.
 2. `gen_email.sh` -> Generates a list of random emails, with the domain '**adichain.com**', associated with a username that is also randomic.